dirko/dirko.github.io/_posts/2015-07-28-Hidden-conditional-random-fields.md

-The fact that it is globally normalised means that the transition weights cannot be easily interpreted, but (in the un-hidden CRF case at least) this solves the label-bias problem - this problem occurs with maximum entropy models ("halfway" between CRFs and HMMs) and means that state-transitions that don't occur much in the training data cannot be recognised even with
+The fact that it is globally normalised means that the transition weights cannot be easily interpreted, but (in the un-hidden CRF case at least) this solves the label-bias problem---this problem occurs with maximum entropy models ("halfway" between CRFs and HMMs) and means that state-transitions that don't occur much in the training data cannot be recognised even with